fnalways/terminus-docs/docs/manual/tutorials/host-cloud-android.md

 ## Before you begin

 Make sure the following requirements are met:
-- Olares is installed and running.
+- Olares is installed and running on a Linux machine.
-    :::tip Recommended Specs
+    ::: tip Configuration requirements
+    - redroid is only supported on Linux.
+Make sure your Olares instance is running on a Linux system.
-    redroid is resource-intensive.
-We recommend running Olares on a machine with at least 8-core CPU and 16GB of RAM.
+    - redroid is resource-intensive.
+For best performance, we recommend using a machine with at least an 8-core CPU and 16GB of RAM.
     :::

 - Your device and Olares are on the same local network.